JRazek/reduce_kernel/task.md

 Each of these blocks will of course consist of 4 threads.

 ### Solution 2
-Use cooperative groups.
-If I were to do it in practice, I would probably use that approach.
+Use cooperative groups, I would need to actually research this more though.

 # Concrete reduction algorithms
 Using this template we can obviously implement many reduction algorithms: